Many people have thought about preplanning and/or prepaying their funeral for one reason or another; some of those reasons may be:

 What is done with my funds after I have prepaid?

-The FTC (Federal Trade Commission) requires all funeral providers to deposit your funds in an account within 30 days.
+The FTC (Federal Trade Commission) and state regulations requires all funeral providers to deposit your funds in an account within 30 days.
 This is to protect you from fraud.
 Your funeral director may decide to place your funds in one of several vehicles, such as:

 - A burial insurance policy

 Both of these options accumulate interest over the years that you are alive.
 The funds cannot be withdrawn prematurely by anyone until time of death, as a death certificate is required to procure these funds.
-Paying in advance will also insure against inflation; in fact, the only time that the cost is not guaranteed is when the beneficiary of the funds is changed.
-All funds that are given to the funeral home are irrevocable; in other words, this money is now under the stewardship of the funeral home and must be applied to a future funeral.
+Paying in advance will also insure against inflation; in fact, the only time that the cost is not guaranteed is when Life Insurance is used.
+All funds that are given to the funeral home can be revocable or in the case of Medicaid irrevocable; in other words, this money is now under the stewardship of the funeral home and must be applied to a future funeral.

 R. M. Edgerly & Son Inc.